-This is not intended to be a comprehensive list of references on Sir William Arrol but a list of those used in the development of this website.
+This is not intended to be a comprehensive list of references on Sir William Arrol but a list of some of those used in the development of this website.

 Purvis, Sir Robert, “Sir William Arrol, A Memoir”, William Blackwood and Sons, Edinburgh and London, 1913.